lsying009/lsying009.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Communications and Signal Processing (CSP) group at Imperial College London, under the supervision of Prof. Pier Luigi Dragotti.
+I am currently a Postdoctoral Researcher at the Center for Brain Inspired Computing Research (CBICR) at Tsinghua University (Beijing, China), working under Dr. Lei Deng.
+I completed my PhD (2024) at the Communications and Signal Processing (CSP) group at Imperial College London (London, UK), where I was supervised by Prof. Pier Luigi Dragotti.
 I received a M.Sc.
 (2020) and B.Sc (2017) degree in Instrumentation Science and Technology from the Beihang University (Beijing, China).
 My research interests include event-based vision, model-based deep learning, spiking neural networks and image processing.

 # News